mariani-francesco/mariani-francesco/README.md

 Cybersecurity-focused Computer Engineering student with hands-on experience in security monitoring, incident investigation, network security, and DFIR through practical labs and security projects.

-BTL1 certified and currently preparing for the CompTIA CySA+ certification.
+BTL1 certified and currently preparing for the eJPT certification to further develop practical skills in penetration testing and offensive security.

 ---